ni/measurement-plugin-integration-example-python/ClientIntegration.md

 ![Measurement-clients-workflow](/docs/images/measurement-clients-workflow.PNG)

-The steps for integrating the Measurement Plug-In Client Generator with a user application are outlined in the [Measurement Plug-In Client Integration](#steps-to-integrate-the-measurement-plug-in-client) section.
+The steps for integrating the Measurement Plug-In Client Generator with a user application are outlined in the [Measurement Plug-In Client Integration](#example-code-to-integrate-the-measurement-plug-in-client-generator) section.

 ## Challenges Addressed by the Measurement Plug-In Client Generator

 - The Measurement Plug-In Client Generator integrates seamlessly with custom applications and can be tailored to meet specific requirements.
 - As the measure call is simple using measurement plug-in clients, it can be utilized to implement customizable sequence logic with user-defined inputs.

-## Steps to Integrate the Measurement Plug-In Client
+## Example code to Integrate the Measurement Plug-In Client Generator

 - Install the Measurement Plug-In Client Generator package: